PROG (PRG)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, PROG struggled to consistently increase demand as its $2.51 billion of revenue for the trailing 12 months was close to its revenue five years ago.
-This wasn’t a great result and is a sign of poor business quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Unfortunately, PROG struggled to consistently increase demand as its $2.46 billion of revenue for the trailing 12 months was close to its revenue five years ago.
+This was below our standards and is a sign of poor business quality.

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-PROG’s annualized revenue growth of 1.3% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+PROG’s annualized revenue growth of 1% over the last two years is above its five-year trend, which is encouraging.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.